 Located in Boulder, Chautauqua Park is one of the few remaining locations established for the Chautauqua movement.
 In the year 1898, Boulder citizens agreed to the purchase of an 80-acre land to bring culture to rural areas by using it as a “Chautauqua”, hence the name of the park.
-It’s a National Historic Landmark.
+The Chautauqua Auditorium is a National Historic Landmark.

 The park features include having a parking lot (and allowed street parking), bike route access, RTD access, bike racks, picnic area, playground, well-maintained restrooms, tennis courts, a demonstration garden, and well-marked hiking trails.
 The park also accepts cultural events, concerts, lodging, and dining all year-round.